Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 Sudden Onset of Fever and Chills

 A sudden fever accompanied by chills is a common symptom of the flu.
-Monitoring your temperature and being aware of these abrupt changes can help in seeking prompt medical advice.
+Check your temperature and contact your GP if your fever arrives suddenly or you feel unwell.

 Muscle Aches and Joint Pain

-Headaches and a general sense of feeling unwell may be symptoms of the flu.
-Paying attention to these feelings and communicating them to caregivers or family members is important.
+Headaches, confusion, and a general sense of feeling unwell may be symptoms of the flu.
+Paying attention to these feelings and communicating them to carers or family members is important.

 Respiratory Symptoms Like Coughing and Sore Throat

 Coughing and a sore throat are respiratory symptoms that often accompany the flu.
-Keeping track of these symptoms can assist in early diagnosis and treatment.
+Make a note of symptoms and share the changes with your GP.

 Preventing the flu involves adopting simple yet effective habits.
 Here are five tips to help reduce the risk of catching the flu.